Skip to main content

 Pacific Ultra Power:

-This proposal includes several projects, which are located within the Stanislaus Wildfire Crisis Strategy Landscape, giant sequoia groves and other high-risk firesheds.
+This proposal includes several projects, which are within the Stanislaus Wildfire Crisis Strategy Landscape, giant sequoia groves and other high-risk firesheds.
 These projects include the removal and utilization of biomass.

 $1,022,758